Usage

 $ cd C:\Users\jdoe\Documents\Repositories\tableau-workbook-extractor\app

-Next, build the Docker image (named tableau-workbook-extractor) by running the following command (make sure that Docker Desktop is running):
+Next, build the Docker image (named tableau-workbook-extractor) by running the following command (ensure that Docker Desktop is running):

 $ docker build -t tableau-workbook-extractor .